lightelligence-io/styles/src/components/V2Modal/V2Modal.md

 ### Info modal

 The info *V2Modal* can be used whenever an additional non-critical information should be provided to the user.
+The info will not have negative results no matter the users choice. e.g.: You have been invited to a tenant, accept or decline.

 <div class="olt-Card olt-u-padding5">
   <div class="olt-u-marginAuto">